- Go Hiking

 Behind the kiosk at the parking area, a mile-long loop trail goes around Lake Appert [named after the original owner] following a stream for most of the way, with off-shoots at the northern end.
 The loop is totally flat and consists of dirt-covered/ mulch covered ground and several foot bridges; some families report even taking their young children in strollers.
 Three raised observation platforms and seven benches are along the way as well as the Pauline Oxnard Butterfly Garden (just east of Fox Lane).
 Use Web Map link above for a trail map.
 Click for a detailed description of a hike in the Celery Farm.

 Find your way to the Franklin Turnpike in Allendale, the park entrance is on the east side of the road, 500 feet north of Cottage Place.
 Look for signs with "Green Acres" and "Wildlife Sanctuary" and a small parking lot that will hold a half-dozen cars.
 If filled do not park on the Franklin Turnpike, rather use nearby Pittis Avenue.
-Click on map tab at the top of this web page.
+Click on Location Tab.

 |Contact Information:||The Fyke Nature Association |